quasarframework/quasar-framework.org/source/guide/cordova-publishing-to-store.md

 At this point you should get an email from iTunes Connect shortly after you uploaded the archive with the content.

 ### Finishing the app list process
 Now you should head back to the iTunes Connect portal and login.
-Next, click on the Pricing and Availability on the left hand side under APP STORE INFORMATION.
+Next, click on the Pricing and Availability on the left-hand side under APP STORE INFORMATION.

 You don’t have to worry about forgetting to insert any crucial and required information about your application, since you’ll be notified about what’s missing and what needs to be added/changed if you try to submit the app for review before all details are filled in.

-Next, click on the 1.0 Prepare for Submission button on the left hand side, as shown on the image below.
+Next, click on the 1.0 Prepare for Submission button on the left-hand side, as shown on the image below.
 When we uploaded our archive, iTunes Connect automatically determined which device sizes are supported.
 You’ll need to upload at least one screenshot image for each of the various app sizes that were detected by iTunes Connect.

-Next you’ll have to insert Description, Keywords, Support URL and Marketing URL (optionally).
+Next, you’ll have to insert Description, Keywords, Support URL and Marketing URL (optionally).

 In the Build section you have to click on the `+` button and select the build that was uploaded through Xcode in the previous steps.

-Next you’ll have to upload the icon, edit the rating, and set some additional info like copyright and your information.
+Next, you’ll have to upload the icon, edit the rating, and set some additional info like copyright and your information.
 Note that the size of the icon that you’ll have to upload here will have to be 1024 by 1024 pixels.
 Thankfully, you can use the splash.png from the second tutorial.
 If you’re the sole developer then the data in the App Review Information should be your own.
 Finally, as the last option, you can leave the default checked option that once your app is approved that it is automatically released to the App Store.

 Now that we’re finished with adding all of the details to the app listing, we can press Save and then Submit for Review.
 Finally, you’ll be presented with the last form that you’ll have to fill out.